Lab: Event Studies from Scratch

 - How to test for pre-trends

-- Why you must omit one reference period (and which one to choose)
+- Why you typically need to omit one reference period (and which one to choose)

 - What can go wrong with event study specifications